Functorial Neural Architectures from Higher Inductive Types: Three Spaces, Three Predictions

 \subsection{Experiment 1: Torus $T^2$ ($\pi_1 = \Z^2$, abelian)}

 $T^2$ is embedded in $\R^3$ with major radius $R = 2.0$, minor radius $r = 0.8$.
 The generators $a, b$ trace loops around the two cycles.

 At $L = 10$, the type-B range is $0.77$--$0.80$ and the type-A range is $1.54$--$2.09$: a $2$--$2.7\times$ gap.
-The transport attention decoder is especially informative: it shares the winding constraint, uses theoretically-motivated positional encoding, and has $3.4\times$ more parameters ($585$K vs.\ $170$K)---yet degrades because cross-segment attention breaks functoriality.
-Correct conditioning cannot substitute for correct composition.
+The transport attention decoder is especially informative: it shares the winding constraint, uses theoretically-motivated positional encoding, and has $3.4\times$ more parameters ($585$K vs.\ $170$K), but it still degrades, because cross-segment attention breaks functoriality.
+Conditioning the architecture correctly does not substitute for composing it correctly.

 Two further observations sharpen the interpretation.
 First, the cover decoder has hard winding and factors through $\Z^2$, yet stagnates ($2.15 \to 1.91$)---correct homotopy class is necessary but not sufficient; composition structure is required.
 Second, all architectures converge to comparable training loss ($2.23$--$2.27$; Appendix~\ref{app:training}), so the gap is not a training artifact.